STATISTICS

 There he immediately put the cat among the proverbial pigeons, unafraid to go wheel-to-wheel with established number one, Sebastian Vettel.
 A maiden F1 victory at Spa was followed by another a week later on Ferrari’s hallowed home turf of Monza.
 The tifosi had found another new hero – who then became the first man to out-score Vettel over a season with the Scuderia, a feat he repeated in crushing fashion the following year.

 The 2020 and ’21 seasons bore little fruit for Ferrari, but Leclerc maintained his resolve to emerge a true title contender in 2022.
-With three wins, 11 podiums and nine pole positions, he was the only man able to consistently take the fight to champion Max Verstappen - a feat he and the Scuderia were sadly unable to repeat in subsequent campaigns.
+With three wins, 11 podiums and nine pole positions, he was the only man able to consistently take the fight to champion Max Verstappen - a feat he and the Scuderia have sadly been unable to repeat in recent campaigns.

 Out of the car, Leclerc is modest and thoughtful - but then he is on his own very personal mission.
-This exciting young talent is racing for his late father Herve and his friend and mentor Jules Bianchi, the F1 driver who died in 2015.
+This firmly-established Formula 1 superstar is racing for his late father Herve and his friend and mentor Jules Bianchi, the F1 driver who died in 2015.

 On the evidence so far, he is doing them both proud.